 Jeengle’s methodology is supported by a Charity Selection Committee (“the Committee”).

 Jeengle’s Board of Directors appoints the Committee on an annual basis.
-According to Jeengle’s bylaws, the Committee must be comprised of at least three members – but is currently comprised of six.
+According to Jeengle’s bylaws, the Committee must be comprised of at least three members.
 The Committee makes recommendations to the Board of Directors concerning the charitable grantee organizations within Jeengle’s giving gateway.
 In making its recommendations, the Committee strictly adheres to Jeengle’s methodology.

 The Committee meets annually in December to review potential grantee organizations and their corresponding financials and information.
 Ongoing reviews and audits of the chosen organizations will be relayed to the Committee and the Board of Directors on an ongoing basis throughout the year.

 The financial health and wellness of any given organization is crucial to its longevity and the productivity of its programs.
 However, donors are repeatedly telling Jeengle that the financial operations within the nonprofit industry are met with confusion, trepidation and uncertainty.
 The organizations within Jeengle’s giving gateway should, and do, operate their financial ongoings with intelligence and acumen.